 The turning point for Bartimaeus came when he took a step of faith. . .casting off his previous way of doing things. . .and he received his healing.

-Fifth, your turning point will come as you serve others.
+Fifth, your turning point can come while you are serving others.

 1 Samuel 17:23 says:

 “And as he talked with them, behold, there came up the champion, the Philistine of Gath, Goliath by name, out of the armies of the Philistines, and spake according to the same words: and David heard them.”

 As David was delivering the food to his brothers he heard the enormous Goliath mocking the children of God and particularly the Israelite soldiers.

 1 Samuel 17:8-11 says:

 “8And he stood and cried unto the armies of Israel, and said unto them, Why are ye come out to set your battle in array? am not I a Philistine, and ye servants to Saul? choose you a man for you, and let him come down to me.

 9If he be able to fight with me, and to kill me, then will we be your servants: but if I prevail against him, and kill him, then shall ye be our servants, and serve us.

 10And the Philistine said, I defy the armies of Israel this day; give me a man, that we may fight together.

 11When Saul and all Israel heard those words of the Philistine, they were dismayed, and greatly afraid.”